How banks are using machine learning

 For example, JPMorgan Chase, an American multinational investment bank, developed a machine learning program to analyze and extract information from credit documentation.
 Applying this tool enabled the bank to process over 10,000 credit agreements in seconds, instead of the previous 350,000+ manual hours it was taking.

-Let’s take a look at some of the ways banks are using machine learning in 2020.
+Let’s take a look at some of the ways banks are using machine learning.